Find Grad Schools

 The states with the most job growth for HR Manager are Washington, Utah, and Colorado.
 Watch out if you plan on working in Vermont, Maine, or South Dakota.
 These states have the worst job growth for this type of profession.

-HR Manager Average Salary
+HR Manager Salary

-The typical yearly salary for Human Resources Managers is somewhere between $66,870 and $201,380.
+The salary for Human Resources Managers ranges between about $66,870 and $201,380 a year.

 undefined